 Location Program/Unit Conclusions ALL In spring 2015, both campuses began to offer same day appointments for students.
 The Department had been meeting with students on a drop in basis only since 2011.
 With the declining budget, administrative staffing cuts and the retirement of a significant number of counselors, the dept. was unable to meet the needs of students through an appointment system.
 Drop in allowed us to assist more students but during our peak times, students still found themselves waiting anywhere between 2-3 hours in Santa Rosa and 1-2 hours in Petaluma.
-With the hirring of 8 additional counselors in 2014/15, we decided to reinstate appointments to meet the needs of students who have limited time to wait for a counselor.
+With the hiring of 8 additional counselors in 2014/15, we decided to reinstate appointments to meet the needs of students who have limited time to wait for a counselor.
 Since there is still limited administrative staff to manage an appointment system, students book their own appointments by either coming in to the office or calling the front desk.
 Appointments are limited to the same day to minimize no shows.
-An upgrade to the SARS scheduling system in late June will allow students to schedule a same day appointment on line.
+We are still working on developing the ability for students to schedule appointments online.
 We will access the effectiveness of appointment usage to decide if we should expand the ability to schedule an appointment a week in advance.
 Currently, students can schedule out 3 days in advance on the Pet.
 Campus.
-In addition to drop in and appointments, the Santa Rosa campus schedule a Quick Question counselor, who triages at the front counter.
+In addition to drop in and appointments, the Santa Rosa campus schedules a Quick Question counselor, who triages at the front counter.
 Students who believes they have a quick question the opportunity to avoid a long wait by meeting with a counselor at the front desk.
 Sometimes, if the answer requires more depth, the QQ counselor will refer the student to add their names to the drop-in list.